hhyy0401/NAS_logit_ensemble/README.md

 - *logits.pt* is sorted in terms of entropy, containing 30 images.
 - *random_logits.pt* consist of logits of randomly selected 30 images.
 - *labels.pt* is true labels of NAS-Bench-201 datasets.
+- *permutation.npy* contains 50 cases of permutations of NAS-Bench-201 datasets.
-- *permutations.npy* contains 50 cases of permutations of NAS-Bench-201 datasets.
+- *nas-sample.pt* contains 50 cases of permutations of NAS-Bench-201 datasets.